-- a) The crane is to be functionally tested to the satisfaction of the Surveyor and in accordance with the crane manufacturer's recommendations.
-This functional testing is to be carried out during the initial survey as well as the subsequent renewal surveys. - b) Functional testing is to include lowering the SWL to the rated vertical depth (of the crane for subsea lifting) and retrieval of the SWL from the rated vertical depth.
-Where this is not practicable, consideration may be given to the following on a case-by-case basis:

-i) Lowering of the SWL to the maximum available water depth in the vicinity of the vessel/ unit's location
+- a) The lifting appliance is to be functionally tested to the satisfaction of the Surveyor and in accordance with the manufacturer's recommendations.
+This functional testing is to be carried out during the initial examination and testing as well as the subsequent annual thorough examinations. - b) Functional testing is to include lowering the SWL to the rated vertical depth (of the lifting applaince for subsea lifting) and retrieval of the SWL from the rated vertical depth.
+Where this is not practicable, consideration may be given to the following on a case-by-case basis: - i) Lowering of the SWL to the maximum available water depth in the vicinity of the vessel/ unit's location or a) Hooks and blocks used for subsea lifting are to be opened up, examined and non-destructively tested annually in the presence of a Surveyor.

-- or ii) Simulated test using a constant tension winch or traction winch to replicate the SWL. - c) Functional testing is to also include verification of the rope spooling capability of the load hoisting winch, when there is no load on the hook. - 7.5.1.2.3 Hook and Block Examination - a) Hooks and blocks used for subsea lifting are to be opened up, examined and non-destructively tested annually in the presence of a Surveyor. - 7.5.1.2.4 Running Rope Maintenance and Inspection Plan - a) The crane owner or operator is to establish and document a rope maintenance and inspection schedule for running ropes used for subsea lifting.
-The maintenance and inspection schedule is to consider the type of rope, operating and environmental conditions, loading regime, lifting system configuration, and manufacturer's recommendations.
-The schedule should address the rope inspection, rope NDE, rope monitoring, rope lubrication, rope breaking strength testing and rope discarding and replacement.
-Rope inspection and maintenance records, including lubrication, NDE and breaking strength testing records, are to be maintained on board the vessel and are to be made available to the Surveyor upon request.
-If the wire rope maintenance program is found to be ineffective, the Surveyor may require the wire rope to be examined using magnetic rope testing or that a sample of the rope be removed and subjected to break testing.
+- ii) Simulated test using a constant tension winch or traction winch to replicate the SWL. - c) Functional testing is to also include verification of the rope spooling capability of the load hoisting winch, when there is no load on the hook.

+6.5.1.2.3.2 Hook and Block Examination

+6.5.1.2.3.3 Running Rope Maintenance and Inspection Plan

+- a) It will be confirmed that a documented maintenance and inspection schedule is in place for running ropes used in subsea lifting.
+This schedule is expected to consider: - a.
+Rope type and design - b.
+Operating and environmental conditions - c.
+Loading regimes and lifting system configuration - d.
+Manufacturer's instructions and recognized industry practices - b) It will be checked that the maintenance and inspection schedule covers rope inspections, nondestructive examinations (NDE), rope monitoring, lubrication, break strength testing, and criteria for discarding or replacing ropes. - c) It will be verified that records of rope inspections, lubrication, NDE results, and break strength testing are maintained on board and made available upon request.
+If the rope maintenance program is found to be ineffective, further NDE or removal of a rope sample for break testing may be required. - d) It will also be verified that rope service life is determined based on the rope manufacturer's guidelines, operational factors known to reduce rope life, and periodic inspection findings.
+Ropes showing damage or having reached the end of their service life are to be replaced.
+Factors such as reeving arrangement, duty cycles, rope temperature, salt-water ingress, corrosion, wear, mechanical damage, and active heave compensation usage are to be considered when evaluating rope longevity.

-For additional guidance on rope maintenance and inspection, refer to IMCA M194, IMCA SEL 022, IMCA LR 001, IMCA LR 004, ASME B30.30:2019 or equivalent recognized national or international standards.
-Additionally, the following guidance may be considered by the owners/operators:
+Note: Guidance provided in IMCA M194, IMCA SEL 022, IMCA LR 001, IMCA LR 004, ASME B30.30:2019, or equivalent recognized standards may be used to inform rope maintenance and inspection practices.
+These references may also be considered for establishing discarding criteria and maintaining documentation.